 "My mother and father were great parents, but necessarily good business owners?
 No, they weren't," says Holly, adding that her mom ran the business, but never passed that knowledge down to her kids.
 "It was a big, fat pile of goop when we inherited it.
 It was just a mess."

-In order to turn around Berea Moving while transforming herself from job estimator to business owner, Holly enlisted the help of professional business coaches at Maximum Value Partners
+In order to turn around Berea Moving while transforming herself from job estimator to business owner, Holly enlisted the help of professional business coaches at Maximum Value Partners.
+The result?

 "They turned me into a rock star."

 The statement is more literal than you might think.
 Holly expanded the company's client list to include the likes of the Rock and Roll Hall of Fame and Museum, the Cleveland Orchestra and NASA's Glenn Research Center.
 The stunning turn around earned her the honor of Top Woman Business Owner of Northeast Ohio in 2011.
 Today, Berea's annual gross receipts total $1.6 million.
 Holly cites her profound respect for her staff as key to the success.